mikrodev/Documentation/documentation/docs/Telediagram-Editor.md

 It is calculated automatically.
 It makes sense in tables.

+● Quality Register Block:

+Block entry to define Quality Register.

+● Send Trig Block:

+If you want to send IEC104 data with an independent trigger from the trigger input of the block, the trigger block is selected from this section and the periodic send option in the block special settings must not be ticked in order to send trigger-dependent data here.

 ● Protocol Type:

 Modbus, Dnp3, iec101, iec104 to choosing from among them.
 The Object Type will change according to the protocol type.